College of Emporia Fighting Presbies football

-The College of Emporia Football Team was a college football team at the College of Emporia in Emporia, Kansas.
+The College of Emporia football team was a college football team at the College of Emporia in Emporia, Kansas.
 The team competed from 1893 until the college closed in 1974 and was known for its high quality play for the size of the school as well as its early adoption of modern football methods.

 The final coach of the program was Dan Taylor.

 Innovative play

 The team was one of the earliest schools to regularly call the forward pass and the option pass under head coach Bill Hargiss and quarterback Arthur Schabinger.
 The school was using the forward pass as a regular play three years before Knute Rockne and Notre Dame Football.

 The program would regularly play games against much larger programs.
-In 1921, the tema competed to a 7-7 tie against Oklahoma State and managed a lifetime record of 22 wins, 20 losses, and 2 ties against Emporia State--although ESU records dispute that claim and show the all-time record as 21-21-2.
+In 1921, the Presbies played Oklahoma A&M to a 7–7 tie.
+The College of Emporia managed a all-time record of 22–20–2 ties against cross-town rival Emporia State—although Emporia State records the all-time record between the two teams as 21–21–2.

 The 1930 Thanksgiving Day game against Emporia State (called "Kansas Normal" at the time) resulted in tragedy when freshman George Day suffered a head injury during a punt return five minutes into the game.
 He was treated quickly and taken to Newman Hospital for surgery, but he died that evening.